pogster/import-export-improvements/README.md

 ### What Performance/Memory requirements do we have?

 Performance and memory consumption **MUST** be on an acceptable level.
-This means, that the import of 100.000+ products should run > 10 minutes on a up-to-date system, with at least 4 Cores and 8 GB RAM.
+This means, that the import of 100.000+ SKUs should run > 10 minutes on a up-to-date system, with at least 4 Cores and 8 GB RAM.

+Import/Export performance **MUST NOT** go down with a raising number of SKUs.

-The memory consumption should **NOT** continually raise during the import, but should stop at a configurable peek to make sure that the available resources are **NOT** exeeded.
+The memory consumption **MUST NOT** continually raise during the import, but should stop at a configurable peek to make sure that the available resources are **NOT** exeeded.

-Finally performance/memory requirements, as well as the other topics, needs a lot more discussion.
-This could be a very good base for discussions and will hopefully result in the next community project, after MSI.
+> Finally performance/memory requirements, as well as the other topics, needs a lot more discussion.
+But this could be a very good base for discussions and will hopefully result in one of the next community projects, after the MSI.